-Giraffes are known for their long, elegant necks and prehensile tongues which give them the ability to reach and snatch leaves high up in trees.
+There are some wild giraffe facts about their long, elegant necks and prehensile tongues which give them the ability to reach and snatch leaves high up in trees.
 How long is a giraffe's neck?
 Giraffes have long necks that can reach up to 6 feet in length.

 Additionally, their tongues allow them to reach leaves high up in trees and other vegetation like grasses and legumes.
 Their bodies are built in such a way that they can easily stretch out their neck and push it through the tree canopy!
 Did you know that their unique long-neck built-in straw helps them drink 2-4 gallons of water per day?

 3. Giraffes are very social animals and live in herds of up to 50 individuals

 Giraffes are one of the most unique and amazing animals out there!
 Not only are they incredibly social creatures, living in large herds up to 50 animals strong, but what's even more special about them is their lanky stature with those incredibly long necks that help them forage high in the trees for leaves.

 But what about those magnificent spotting patterns plastered on their fur?
 That's what helps make each giraffe stand out from the rest and recognize one another.
 When you think of giraffes now, you'll get that fun vision of a herd of tall beauties walking across the vast plains - what a sight!

 4. They are herbivores and eat mostly leaves, but also consume fruit and flowers

 All giraffe species spend their days leisurely eating leaves, fruit, and flowers from trees in savannahs and open woodlands across Africa.
 Their tongues—which are as long as 20 inches, by the way—are what they use to pluck foliage off branches, allowing them to access food other animals cannot reach.